 As a marketing strategy, companies hire individuals with a large social media following to promote products through their personal accounts.
 Use this guide to research the business of influencer marketing, current issues and regulations in the industry.

-Influencer marketing is the action of paying people to personally promote a product, usually through social media platforms such as Instagram and YouTube.
-A 2017 survey by the Association of National Advertisers External found that 75% of marketers use influencer marketing in their promotion strategy.1 As the influencer marketing industry grows, some universities are offering courses in influencer strategies and influencer-related public relations.2 Influencers are those who can reach and resonate with a large audience, but the size of that audience can vary:
+Influencer marketing is the action of paying people to personally promote a product, usually through social media platforms.
+The State of Influencer Marketing 2023: Benchmark Report found that over 80% of marketers use influencer marketing in their promotion strategy.1 As the influencer marketing industry grows, some universities are offering courses in influencer strategies and influencer-related public relations.2 Influencers are those who can reach and resonate with a large audience, often through their work as content creators, but the size of that audience can vary:

-Nano-influencers, who have a more immediate relationship with their followers, either because of their content or geographic focus, and usually have less than 1,000 followers.3, 4
+• Nano-influencers, who have a more immediate relationship with their followers, either because of their content or geographic focus, and usually have less than 1,000 followers.3

 This guide provides an overview for individuals interested in researching social media influencers, businesses that use influencer marketing, and current issues in influencer marketing.